Kani Guyz

-Kani Gwez (كاني گويز) (Note: Also romanized as Kānī Gūyz) is a village in Posht-e Arbaba Rural District, Armardeh District (Note: Formerly Alut District) Baneh County, Kurdistan province, Iran.
+Kani Guyz (كاني گويز) (Note: Also romanized as Kānī Gūyz; also known as Kani Gwez) is a village in Posht-e Arbaba Rural District of Armardeh District (Note: Formerly Alut District) in Baneh County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Kurds.

 Population

 At the time of the 2006 National Census, the village's population was 500 in 93 households.
 The following census in 2011 counted 413 people in 92 households.
-The 2016 census measured the population of the village as 376 people in 101 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 376 people in 101 households, the most populous in its rural district.